karantyagi/Restaurant-Recommendations-with-Yelp/README.md

 > __Recommend new restaurants to Yelp users based on reviews and rating of other Yelp users__

-Suggests new restaurants to Yelp users, based oon the star ratings of other Yelp users.
+Suggests new restaurants to Yelp users, based on the star ratings of other Yelp users.
 (who have reviewed similar or the same restaurants as the user - collaborative filtering model)

 ## Contributors